yzhouli/CAMARL/README.md

   --device cuda:0
 ```

-This writes the five `interaction_twotower_seed*.pt` miner checkpoints into
-`$PROTOCOL_DIR`.
-They are preprocessing artifacts, not CAMARL policy weights.

 ### 3.3 Build graph-hard candidate pools

-The following command generates the N=1000, 1500, and 2000 validation and test
-pools used by the large-pool CAMARL experiments:
+The following command generates the N=1000, 1500, and 2000 validation and test pools used by the large-pool CAMARL experiments:

 ```bash
 python MosaicDiff/processing/build_graphhard_pools.py \